All pupils at Bure Park are taught a broad range of subjects throughout the school day:

 Some pupils still need to embed the foundations of learning and therefore are best suited to an Early Years type provision and delivery, designed to develop communication and language, physical, personal, social, and emotional skills, literacy and mathematics, understanding of the world, and expressive arts and design.
 Supported by a carousel of continuous provision stations, appropriately designed and resourced, children in KS1 and 2 are introduced to imaginative learning projects, in a cross curricular approach, that build on knowledge and help make sense of concepts.

-Students will leave Bure Park having experienced the warmth, kindness and support provided through meaningful relationships developed with staff.
+Pupils will leave Bure Park having experienced the warmth, kindness and support provided through meaningful relationships developed with staff.
 Their journey has been filled with engaging, exciting and explorative learning and enhanced with a wider offer of real life skills and opportunities.

 Pupils will be encouraged and prepared to undertake the end of KS2 SATs tests.
 These are within Maths, Reading and Spelling, Punctuation and Grammar (SPaG).
 The tests are administered in school and form a part of our teacher assessments and judgments about where the children are ending Year 6 academically in different subjects.
 At the end of KS4 pupils will be able to sit a range of GCSEs with appropriate support and encouragement.